The marijuana sector isn’t deemed safe because it’s not yet legal everywhere. But this U.S. marijuana company does everything by the books.

 IIPR is thus a great candidate for a diversified portfolio of marijuana stocks.
 In fact, there’s no other company like it, as IIPR is the only publicly traded REIT focused on serving the marijuana industry.
 It’s the safest marijuana stock you can buy.

-IIP’s first-quarter results were released on Wednesday, and there was a lot to like.
+IIP’s first-quarter results were released last month, and there was a lot to like.

 Revenues were $21.1 million, up 210% from the prior year’s first quarter and adjusted funds from operations (AFFO) (which REITs use instead of earnings) were $17.8 million, or $1.12 per diluted share, up 107% from the year before.